charliecalvert/CloudNotes/Assignments/Docker/DockerElfCodeWithPort.md

     localhost:30025

 **NOTE**: _Be sure that nothing else is running on port 30025 when you try to start the container on the poort.
-For instance, if you are running Week03-ExpressBasics, close it with Ctrl-C._
+For instance, if you are running Week03-ExpressBasics or some other project in Pristine Lubuntu, close it with Ctrl-C before trying to create or start a project in your container._

 ## Turn it in

-Take a screen shot of your Docker container command line with **Week03_ExpressBasics** running on port 30025.
+Take a screen shot of your Docker container command line with **Week03_ExpressBasics** or some other Express application running on port 30025.
+(Don't use a **create-react-app** project or a project like **ReactBasics** that uses the **webpack-dev-server**.)
 I want to see what it looks like after you browser to port 30025 in Pristine Lubuntu:

     localhost:30025